 This board convened twice during the fiscal year ended March 31, 2022.
 It is composed of the following outside members of the Board of Directors and outside experts in fields including manufacturing, infrastructure, regional communities, and finance.

 Special Investment Operations Monitoring Board

 One of the measures of the 2015 revisions to the DBJ Act was in regard to Special Investment Operations.
 The act stipulates the establishment of a Special Investment Operations Monitoring Board as an advisory body to the Board of Directors.
 This monitoring board is tasked with deliberating projects and evaluating their performance in terms of appropriateness against policy objectives and with emboldening private-sector enterprises and complementing their operations while maintaining appropriate competitive relations.
-This board, whose members include outside experts in fields such as manufacturing, infrastructure, regional communities, and finance, convened twice during the fiscal year ended March 31, 2020.
+This board, whose members include outside experts from private-sector financial institutions and capital markets, convened twice during the fiscal year ended March 31, 2022.

 The Board of Directors has vested in the Executive Committee decision-making authority regarding the execution of business.